 Lifting Russia sanctions won't be beneficial to all

+Sirota is one of Russia's winners from internation... .
 In this photo taken on Wednesday, Jan.
-25, 2017, Russian cheesemaker Oleg Sirota puts a bucket on top a snowman in Istra district, about 80 kilometers outside Moscow, Russia.
-Sirota is one of Russia's winners from international sanctions.
+25, 2017, Russian cheesemaker Oleg Sirota, left, and his unidentified partner make cheese in Istra district, about 80 kilometers outside Moscow, Russia.

 Comments